 Also wonderful is Ta Prohm.
 This site has not been totally excavated and the visitor can see the huge jungle trees growing through and around the temple.

 We also found the restaurants wonderful.
-I especially enjoyed the Lac Lak (beef) and the hot pot – consisting of vegetable soup and meat cooked by me on a contraption at the table.
+I especially enjoyed the Lac Lak (beef) and the hot pot – consisting of vegetable soup and meat cooked by ourselves on a contraption at the table.

 Final comments: